Ssimoes48/Happiness-ETL/README.md

 There are 193 countries in the world, however, our main Happiness Index CSV file included 153 counties that were surveyed.
 We chose these data sets because they all had the common field of Country Name.

 ## Transform
-We imported our data sets into `Jupyter Notebook` to manipulate and transform our datasets.
+We imported our data sets into Jupyter Notebook to manipulate and transform our datasets.
 We had to reformate and clean our CSV files so that they were readable, and the columns were consistent.
-We did this by renaming columns and comparing country names to ensure all data was callable in our `SQL` queries.
+We did this by renaming columns and comparing country names to ensure all data was callable in our `Postgres` queries.
 We also removed null values in areas that would not have been meaningful.

 ### Countries Table